marb2000/fireflut_demo_app/README.md

 # 🔥 Fireflutt Mobile Demo

-A demo Flutter application showcasing the integration of Vertex AI in Firebase (Gemini) with a mobile service provider app concept.
-This sample app demonstrates how to build modern mobile applications using Flutter, Firebase, and AI capabilities via Gemini 2.0.
+A demo Flutter application showcasing the integration of Firebase AI Logic with a mobile service provider app concept.
+This sample app demonstrates how to build modern mobile applications using Flutter, Firebase, and AI capabilities via Gemini 2.5.

 ![Fireflut Mobile Banner](assets/provider-logo.png)